-Corporate Trustee is now a trustee of the trusts.
-On Date 2, in response to the trustees' request for instructions relating to their authority to manage and invest the trust assets, Court issued First Order authorizing the trustees to: (1) invest the assets on a joint or pooled basis; and (2) retain professional investment managers having expertise in managing the type of investments appropriate to meet the investment objectives of a trust or joint investment fund, if the trustees deem it appropriate in accordance with the exercise of their fiduciary responsibility.
+Corporate Trustee is now the trustee of the trusts.
+On Date 2, in response to the trustee's request for instructions relating to its authority to manage and invest the trust assets, Court issued First Order authorizing the trustee to: (1) invest the assets on a joint or pooled basis; and (2) retain professional investment managers having expertise in managing the type of investments appropriate to meet the investment objectives of a trust or joint investment fund, if the trustee deems it appropriate in accordance with the exercise of its fiduciary responsibility.